A Constructive Proof on the Compositionality of Linearizability: System Model

 \subsection{Overview}

+In this subsection, we briefly state our system model and recall notions that we use in the paper.
+Formal definitions follow later.

+Registers are historical names for shared memory locations.
+For simplicity, we use only atomic Boolean registers~\cite{Lamport86-1, Lamport86-2} with six atomic primitive operations for two reasons.
+First, registers of other primitive data types such as 32-bit signed integer can be represented by Boolean registers in theoretical unary notation.
+We implement any $M$-valued register as an array of $M$ Boolean registers~\cite{Herlihy08}, although it is astonishingly inefficient.
+Second, for Boolean-size (1 byte) memories, nowadays computer architectures already offer atomic read/write semantics as well as other atomic instructions for Compare-And-Swap, Or etc.

-We adopt basic notations such as \textit{process}, \textit{object} and \textit{event} from~\cite{Herlihy86, Herlihy87, Herlihy90, Herlihy08}.
-Processes are single-threaded that execute in parallel, and exchange information with each other through shared objects.
-Every object has some non-overlapped and persistent \textit{memory} for keeping values, an associated \textit{type} defining the value domain, and some primitive \textit{operations} as the only interfaces for object creation and manipulation.
+Processes are single-threaded and exchange information with each other through shared objects (Definition \ref{def_object}) in parallel.
+From a pedantic viewpoint, processes can be thought as instances of program graphs~\cite{Pnueli92}.
+Each object has some non-overlapped and persistent registers for keeping values, an associated type defining the value domain, and some primitive operations as the only interfaces for object creation and manipulation.
+A concurrent system is thus viewed as a \textit{finite} set of processes and objects.